antonio-alro/fcm-travel-challenge/README.md

 ### Errors
 We implement our custom errors, based on the `StandardError` class:
+- `InvalidInputError`: It is raised if some of the required arguments in the input is missing.
 - `FileNotFoundError`: It is raised if the input file does not exist.

 ### Serializers